DataJuggler/SQLSnapshot/README.md

     // export the result (one line of code.
 Is this useful, let me know by starring this project please).
     SQLExportResult result = SQLExcelBridge.ExportSnapshot(connectionString, exportPath);

+# 11.17.2023: Updated to .NET 8.

+This project has been updated to the latest .NET version, .NET 8.

 The file name for the Excel file will be saved and combined with a partial guid, so it will be unique in a folder.

 This project combines two Nuget packages of mine:
-1. DataJuggler.Net7 - Which reads the database schema
+1. DataJuggler.Net8 - Which reads the database schema
 2. DataJuggler.Excelerate - Writes to Excel

 Known Issues: